Lady-Pi/Static-WebPage/README.md

 The S3 bucket hosts the static HTML page.
 CloudFront fetches the static content (HTML file) from the S3 bucket.
 Origin Access Identity ensures that only CloudFront can access the S3 bucket, preventing direct access by users.

+## The YAML  template

+The YAML file is a CloudFormation template that provides Infrastructure as Code (IaC).
+The entire infrastructure can be deployed without the need for manual configuration in the CloudFront console.

 ## Prerequisites

 - AWS Command Line Interface installed and configured.